willymateo/titi-app/README.md

 # cathot-app

-App for dating and finding adventures in less than 24 hours
+Publish and search for adventures that only take place in the next 24 hours